Texas Labor Laws

 What is the Payment Due Date in Texas?

-In Texas, employees exempt under the FLSA are entitled to receive wages once a month.
+In Texas, FLSA-exempt employees are entitled to receive wages once a month.
 All non-exempt employees must receive their pay at least twice a month, with each pay period having an equal number of days.

-Employers can set designated paydays for non-exempt at their discretion.
-If the employer does not establish a payment schedule, paydays automatically fall on the first and fifteenth day of each month.
+Employers can set designated paydays for non-exempt employees at their discretion.
+If an employer does not establish a payment schedule, paydays automatically fall on the first and fifteenth day of each month.

 If an employer misses an employee’s scheduled payday, for any reason whatsoever, wages must be paid in full by the next regular business day.